dlutz52/HD44780-tutorial-PCB/README.md

 SW2 | 1 | ENABLE | Digikey\450-1654-ND | Switch\Tactile\SPST-NO\0.05A\24V\Through Hole
 SW3 | 1 | DS02C-254-1L-08BE | Digikey\2223-DS02C-254-1L-08BE-ND | Switch\Piano\8-DIP\SPST\25mA\24V\Through Hole

 The LCD and its 16-pin male header are represented only with 3D models, but you need a 2004 LCD with a soldered 16-pin male header with a pitch of 2.54mm to plug into the 16 pin female header to complete this PCB.
+I have found the best place to get these is on eBay.

-Do NOT try to use a 2004 LCD with an I2C adapter on it.
+Do NOT try to use a 2004 LCD with an I<sup>2</sup>C adapter on it.

-Most symbols/footprints/models are contained under the libraries directory.
+Most symbols/footprints/models are contained under the 'libraries' directory.
 Capacitors, resistors and LEDs use KiCad symbols/footprints/models.

+KiCad 7.0.10 was used to create this PCB.
+KiCad 8.0.1 is out now and this project opens in that version.
+The newer KiCad will warn that this project was created in previous version and will be saved in a the newer format.
+When closing the schematic or a PCB just discard any changes.
+If you do not you will not be able to use KiCad 7 any more without difficulties.

+Some models in KiCad's 3D view will display an appropriate socket under them but these can be omitted on the PCB - they are used to make it easier to replace any components should they need it in the future.